 Until you get mature enough in your account management, your techs are the frontline in recognizing when something should be replaced, not fixed.
 Make it a cultural thing in your service department to ask the question: “Should we fix this or change the environment?”

 If that answer is to change the environment, inform your clients—because it’s an opportunity to make a sale.

-- Track where your techs are spending their time.
-Be deliberate about the time not spent on client-facing issues.
+And be deliberate about the time not spent on client-facing issues!

 Human nature is to look for an easy way out.
 Left unchecked, techs will bury time on managed services agreements (which hopefully you have a handle on).
 Then, if you let them, they’ll take any unbillable time and throw it into the admin bucket.

 All your techs will have some time that’s not billable.
 Manage that closely and know where the time is being spent.
 Are they training?
 Doing research?
 On Facebook?

 Set up your PSA tool and watch the categories so time that should be used helping clients (billable time) isn’t leaked away and stuffed into the admin bucket.